juflorezma/FireFly/Code/Readme.md

 # Code

-We divided the app functionality in several parts as:
+The app functionality was divided in the following parts:

 ## Frontend design

-Using an application, we made a scheme of the FireFly app of how it would work, but is not functional.
+Using an application we created a scheme of the way the application would work, but is not functional.

 ## Backend